Domenico Gargiulo: Early life and education

 Domenico Gargiulo was the son of a sword maker.
 This earned Domenico the nickname 'Micco Spadaro' ('spadaro' means 'sword maker').
 He was trained in the workshop of the battle painter Aniello Falcone, where he was a contemporary of Andrea di Leone and Salvator Rosa.

 His early works were influenced by Paul Bril whose works he must have known from Bril's 1602 landscape frescoes in the atrium of Santa Maria Regina Coeli in Naples.
 He was also influenced by Filippo Napoletano.
 Spadaro’s earliest known works are two dated circular genre scenes, the Fortune Teller and the Inn (both 1636), both close in style to contemporary Roman bambocciante painting.
 In 1638 he began the fresco decoration of the choir of the Frati Conversi in the Certosa di San Martino, Naples, with fictive tapestries showing scenes from the Old Testament and Carthusian legends in wild and mysterious natural settings.
 The Carthusians then commissioned him to fresco the prior’s apartment at San Martino (1642–7) with the Baptism, a View of Naples and various landscapes with hermits.
 Two bozzetti, Landscape with Saints Anthony and Paul and Landscape with Saint Onofrio (both Naples, Museo di Capodimonte), also survive.
 The freshness and spontaneity of the frescoed landscapes are the result of his sketching expeditions around Naples; the works are wild scenes, with jagged tree trunks and distant views, vibrant with light, and with small bays and rocky cliffs.

-In this period Spadaro frequently collaborated with Viviano Codazzi on pictures in which the architectural perspectives were painted by Codazzi and the figures by Spadaro; a typical example is the Villa at Poggioreale (1641; Besançon, Musée des Beaux-Arts et d'Archéologie).
+In this period Spadaro frequently collaborated with Viviano Codazzi on pictures in which the architectural perspectives were painted by Codazzi and the figures by Spadaro; a typical example is the Villa Poggio Reale (1641; Besançon, Musée des Beaux-Arts et d'Archéologie).
 Also in 1641 Spadaro produced one of his rare paintings with large figures, the Last Supper (Naples, Santa Maria della Sapienza).
 He was susceptible to the influence of other painters, which partly explains the diverse and even contradictory stylistic tendencies of this phase of his work.
 His many paintings of Old Testament scenes and martyrdoms, such as the Martyrdom of Saint Stephen (Madison, U. WI, Elvehjem Art Center), are crowded with small, elegantly gesticulating figures set in wild landscapes enriched with ruined Classical architecture.
 They borrow motifs from the etchings of Callot and are indebted in composition and figure style to Johann Heinrich Schönfeld (in Naples from about 1638).